Sagarin ratings

 Anyone know the demographics there?

 I don't, because I walked through a Muslim Temple in India.
 Where it was 100% of people Muslim and everyone praying to Allah and in awe of the temple.
 They come from all over India to visit that Temple, it's a big deal to them and we had a crazy trek just to get there, we swapped vehicles like 3 times.
 We had to take off our shoes as pay someone 100 rupees to watch them (like $2 at the time).
 We also walked around the area some in the process.
-Would you rather walk around there or stroll through some neighborhoods in South Central LA?
+Would you rather walk around there or stroll through some neighborhoods in South Central LA?2001400ex said:

 From Wikipedia, the free encyclopedia